eito-fis/kinetic-rain-website/src/systems/software.md

 further you move from 0.
 This function then takes in the normalized distance between the person and the motor we are calculating the speed for.
 If the person is close, the motor is driven up, and if they are far, the motor is driven down.
-The output of the function, bounded between 1 and -1, is then scaled to an appropriate motor speed, bundles into a list with every other motor speed, and sent to the Arduino.
+The output of the function, bounded between 1 and -1, is then scaled to an appropriate motor speed, bundled into a list with every other motor speed, and sent to the Arduino.

 ## Dependencies: